theodore-norvell/cogent/README.md

 @enduml
 ```

-Cogent considers all vanilla and chocolate transitions to be external.
+Cogent currently considers all vanilla and chocolate transitions to be external.
+That is that they exit their source and they enter their destination, even if PlantUML draws the diagram "wrong", as in the previous image.

+[There should really be a warning when
+the diagram could be drawn either way.]

+[Note that this aspect of cogent may change in the future.]

 ### PlantUML limitation on edges